saltyorg/Saltbox/README.md

 - Plex Patrol
 - and more...

-If you find this project helpful, feel free to make a small [donation](DONATIONS.md) to the developers.
+If you find this project helpful, feel free to make a small [donation](https://github.com/sponsors/saltydk) to the developer.